openservicemesh/osm/DESIGN.md

   - Each `Proxy` is issued a unique `ProxyCertificate`, which is dedicated to xDS mTLS communication
   - `ProxyCertificate` has a per-proxy unique Subject CN, which identifies the `Proxy`
-  - The `Proxy`'s service membership is determined by examining the CN FQDN (`<proxy-UUID>.<service-name>`), where service name is string following the second period in the CN of the `ProxyCertificate`
+  - The `Proxy`'s service membership is determined by examining the CN FQDN (`<proxy-UUID>.<service-name>`), where service name is string following the first period in the CN of the `ProxyCertificate`.
+For example `proxy-XYZ.bookstore.mesh` is a CN assigned to a proxy, where `proxy-XYZ` is the unique ID of the proxy and `bookstore.mesh` is the name of the service.
   - There is one unique `ProxyCertificate` issued to one `Proxy`, which is dedicated to one unique `Endpoint`, and all of these can belong to only one `Service`
   - A mesh `Service` however would be constructed by one or more (`ProxyCertificate` + `Proxy` + `Endpoint`) tuples

+## Signalling
+The SMC leverages the [communicating sequential processes (CSP)](https://en.wikipedia.org/wiki/Communicating_sequential_processes) pattern for sending messages between the various components of the system.
+This section describes the signalling mechanism used by SMC.
+** TBD **

 ## Interfaces

-This section defines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the Service Mesh Controller in [this repository](https://github.com/deislabs/smc).
+This section defines the [Go Interfaces](https://golang.org/doc/effective_go.html#interfaces) needed for the development of the SMC in [this repository](https://github.com/deislabs/smc).

 This section adopts the following assumptions: